FENECON Home 20 & 30 assembly and operating instructions

 ![]() |

-Click on the symbol (arrow down) to display a more detailed error description depending on the error. |
+Clicking on the icon (down arrow) displays a more detailed error description depending on the error. |

 In the example above, an incorrect reference for the network counter was intentionally entered for test purposes, which is why the controller fails to run.